-We can always usually pick up cheap products every so often at various stores, but this is a great resource should you ever just want to try making your own.
+We can usually pick up cheap household cleaners every so often at various stores, but this is a great resource should you ever just want to make your own.

 I find it easy to use Vinegar – I can grab 2 jugs at Costco for just under $3.50 and it lasts me such a long time.
 Instead of having bottles and bottles of sprays on the shelf, Vinegar takes care of everything for us – we use it for Fabric Softener, Floors, Cleaning Showers & also eliminating Weeds outside.

 - Seventh Generation Dish Soap

 - Blue Dawn Dish Soap (not pictured)

 - Essential Oil (not pictured) I use Orange, Lemon, AND Thieves

 If you are interested in making your own homemade cleaners, it’s rather easy – as long as you have the items above… here are just a few that I use around my own house:

 All Purpose Cleaner 1/2 C. Vinegar, 2 tsp Borax (or, 1/4 C. Baking Soda), and 1/2 Gallon Water – mix, store in spray bottle and shake as needed.
 (I use this in the bathroom, mirrors, counter tops, etc).